ahsakreatif/open-source-hrm/docs/EMPLOYEE_HR_APP_EPICS.md

 ---

-**Current Status**: Epic 4 is mostly implemented with comprehensive GPS location capture, radius validation, time restrictions, and attendance submission.
-The frontend is complete and ready for backend integration.
-Key features include 100m office radius validation, configurable time windows (7-9 AM check-in, 5-7 PM check-out), and real-time status updates.
-The next phase involves backend API integration and attendance history implementation.
+**Current Status**: Epic 4 is fully implemented with complete backend and frontend integration.
+All core user stories (US-4.1 to US-4.6) have been completed and tested.
+The system includes GPS location capture, 100m radius validation, time window restrictions, real-time attendance submission, and comprehensive error handling.
+The only remaining feature is offline support (US-4.7), which can be implemented in a future iteration.
+The attendance system is now production-ready and fully functional with real data.

 ---